framgia/sph-els-brix/README.md

 ## Development Server

-Run <code>php artisan serve</code> to start the development server.
+Run <code>npm run dev</code> and <code>php artisan serve</code> in separate terminals to spin up the development server with hot reload feature

+The deveopment server runs at [localhost](http://127.0.0.1:8000/)